kgl-research/kgl-research.github.io/team/_posts/2020-07-25-yakira-mirabito.md

 image: /images/team/yakira-mirabito.jpg
 ---

-Yakira Mirabito is a PhD student in Mechanical Engineering.
+Yakira Mirabito is an M.S./Ph.D. student in the Department of Mechanical Engineering.
+Her research interests include decision making, bias in engineering design, and engineering education.
+She holds a B.S.
+(2018) in Materials Science and Engineering and a Design Certificate from Northwestern University.
+When Yakira is not busy with research, she is outdoors skiing or playing with her German Shepherd rescue named Tina Fey.